-- Cook béchamel sauce for about 10 minutes, until it has thickened but is still easily poured.
+- Cook béchamel sauce for about 10 minutes on medium-low heat, until it has thickened but is still easily poured.
 You can tell if your sauce is ready if it coats a wooden spoon and you can draw a line across it with your finger.

 - Take a 11 x 16 inch baking pan and grease it with 3 tablespoons of olive oil.

 - Sprinkle about 1 tablespoon of mizithra on bottom of pan.

 - Layer half the pasta on the bottom of the roasting pan.
 Toss with 5 tablespoons of mizithra until evenly coated.